winkelman/coursera-jhuds-dw/README.md

 To recreate the tidy dataset, clone this repository and run the `run_analysis.R` script from the command line (with `Rscript run_analysis.R`) or from the R console.

-The `code-book.md` file contains the code book for the raw data used as well as a brief description of the variables in the tidy dataset.
+The `code-book.md` file contains the code book for the raw data as well as a brief description of the variables in the tidy dataset.